Gustlik501/Cybermmo-ui/design.md

 - Each sprite should have a descriptive name ending in `.txt` (e.g. `play-button.txt`).
 - The text file contains only the Base64 string of the image data.
 - When loading sprites in the application, read the Base64 contents and create an `img` element via `src="data:image/png;base64,<contents>"`.
+- Sprites should be used heavily to recreate the feel of old Winamp skins.

 ## Consistency